jpgordon00/UniqueTypeRegistry/README.md

 }
 ```

-Below is another example, this time modeling weapons in a general game.
-Tthe programmer can add more subclasses of 'Weapon' and use the new classes by referencing their classname by a string.
+Below is an example that models weapons in a video game.
+The programmer can add more subclasses of 'Weapon' and use the new classes by referencing their classname by a string.
 Often I've had to hard-code the instantation of subclassed objects from serialized data (a network stream, JSON data etc.), and as I add new subclasses, its been cumbersome to remember to update the object instantiations.
 For example, you may be instantiating a Weapon by name, index or a binary number.
 Anything you can serialize to a string you can use to instantiate a subclass of Weapon.

 note: We use virtual methods here instead of abstract ones so we can use the abstract class as a type parameter in Find and FindAll.
+note: If an abstract class inherits UniqueTypeRegistry then use UniqueTypeRegistry as the parameter for all Find and FindAll invokations.
 ```c#
 class Weapon : UniqueTypeRegistry {
   public virtual void OnSelect(){}